ABCF Constitution – Bylaws

 Four types of Support Groups can be:

 1. Newly formed ABC groups.
-After 12 months of meeting BG criteria, a SG can be admitted as a Branch Group (if meeting the criteria and approved by FC).
+After twelve (12) months of meeting BG criteria, an SG can be admitted as a Branch Group (if meeting the criteria and approved by FC).

 2. ABC Formations that do not wish to be a Branch Group or do not have the resources or capabilities to become one.